mackenziekbrooks/dh180-w18-borndigital/assignments.md

 Specs:
 * You are limited to a data budget of 8GB per person.
 * You should plan to capture approximately 10 websites (seeds).
 I am flexible on the quantity if you can provide justification for more/fewer.
+Please document this in your report.
 * You are expected to conduct test crawls of your chosen sites and perform quality assurance.
 This takes time!
 Plan accordingly.
 (It took 45 minutes to crawl 5MB of one website)
 * You are expected to compose relevant Dublin Core metadata for your individual sites and whole collection.
 * You will turn a report of your activities in the Archive-It platform to your Box folder.
 The report should document your work on each site with the following: